10 Best Remote Desktop Software (2026)

 Q3: Is remote desktop software better than SSH?

-A: No, remote desktop software is not better than SSH because both have different purposes.
+A: No, remote desktop software isn’t better than SSH because both have different purposes.
 SSH (secure shell) allows users or developers to access the command line interface or terminal of a remote computer whereas, RDS is used for controlling all the apps, files, network and data of a remote PC.

 Q4: Which remote desktop software is best for IT support?